OR WAIT 15 SECS

-Rising global temperatures over the past two decades may be responsible for a shortened season of a serious respiratory illness in the
+Rising global temperatures over the past two decades may be responsible for a shortened season of a serious respiratory illness in the United Kingdom, according to an article in the March 1 issue of

 Respiratory syncytial virus (RSV) can cause particularly severe lower respiratory tract infections in infants and young children, sometimes resulting in pneumonia.
 Like the flu, RSV has a seasonal pattern, infecting the majority of people during autumn and winter.